 You don’t know what is Ventoy?
 Never heard of it?
-It’s an open souce bootable USB creation tool that allows you to turn any ISO or IMG file into a bootable USB drive.
+It’s an open-source bootable USB creation tool that allows you to turn any ISO or IMG file into a bootable USB drive.
 Ventoy can boot from ISO, IMG, VHD, WIM, EFI, and DMG files, making it one of the most versatile bootable USB creation tools available.
 It also supports booting from encrypted ISO and IMG files, making it a great option for security-conscious users.

 Can I boot from Ventoy on every PC?

 It is compatible with most PCs.
 However, some PCs may have BIOS/EFI issues that prevent Ventoy from working properly.
 But this never happened to me.
-So you can be almost 100% sure it will boot without any troubles.
+So you can be almost 100% sure it will boot without any trouble.